Money, taxes, social security

 If you are a UK student you may be eligible for assistance with paying your tuition fees, a maintenance loan or bursary, or all three.

-Getting into debt can happen to anyone, so we’ve included some practical steps below you can follow to try and get on top of your finances.
-Also, see our section on Consumer Debt and Arrears.
+Getting into debt can happen to anyone, so we’ve included some practical steps below you can follow to try and get on top of your finances if you are struggling with rent arrears or debt owed to the University.

 Consumer debt and arrears